argrecsys/argael/docs/CONTRIBUTING.md

     > Example: Please upgrade the vehicle from 30mph to 60mph.
 Context: budget is $5000.

 # Thank You!
-Your contributions to inner source, large or small, make great projects like this possible.
+Your contributions to ARGAEL, large or small, make great projects like this possible.
 Thank you for taking the time to contribute!